ractodev/ractodev/README.md

-Who am I?
+Hey there 👋

-- 📚 I'm an Information and Communication Technology (CINTE) student at the Royal Institute of Technology in Stockholm.
-Currently on Master's level studies in Computer Science and subtrack Software Engineering.
+I'm Erik, a tech student at the Royal Institute of Technology.
+I'm pursuing a Master's Degree in Computer Science, with a main focus on Software Engineering.
-- 📫 How to reach me: www.linkedin.com/in/erikwinbladh.